forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-tasks.md

 This anonymous Apex code updates ratings of accounts that have an annual revenue greater than `$10,000,000` and have more than `1000` employees:

-1. In the `scripts/apex` folder create a new Anonymous Apex file using the `.apex` file extension.
+1. In the `scripts/apex` folder, create an anonymous Apex file using the `.apex` file extension.
 Paste this code into the file:

       ```